walmartlabs/concord-website/docs/plugins-v2/argocd.md

     - `setParams` - Set an application's parameters.
     - `updateSpec` - Update the application manifest with the `spec` provided.
     - `delete` - Delete an application on the specified Argo CD `baseUrl`.
+    - `getProject` - Get the details information about the specified `project`.
+    - `createProject` - Creates a project on the specified Argo CD `baseUrl`.
+    - `deleteProject` - Delete a project on the specified Argo CD `baseUrl`.
 - `baseUrl`: Argo CD instance's base URL
 - `debug`: optional `boolean`, enabled extra debug log output for troubleshooting
 - `auth`: API authentication info.
 Used to generate an authentication token.